Home / Sustainability / Safety

 1. Leadership and culture, with sites aligned to common MMG leadership attributes.

-2. Elimination of fatalities (low probability, high consequence events) – consistent with the requirements of our Fatal Risk Standard.
+2. Elimination of fatalities (low-probability, high consequence events) consistent with the requirements of our Fatal Risk Standard and site-specific fatal/material risks.

-4. Application of learnings from incidents in line with the requirements of our internal safety and health standards.
+4. Application of learnings from incidents in line with the requirements of our internal Risk Management standard.

 • a commitment to caring for each other and living our values;